Carlo Crivelli: Career

 He was master of his own shop when sent to prison for adultery in 1457.
 The dates he signed on the pictures that survive extend from 1468 on an altarpiece in the church of San Silvestro at Massa Fermana near Fermo to 1493 on The Dead Christ between St John, the Virgin and Mary Magdalene in Milan's Brera Gallery.

-Though the artist advertised his Venetian origins with his signature, often some variation on Carolus Crivellus Venetos ("Carlo Crivelli of Venice"), Crivelli seems to have worked chiefly in the March of Ancona, and especially in and near Ascoli Piceno.
+Though the artist advertised his Venetian origins with his signature, often some variation on Carolus Crivellus Venetus ('Carlo Crivelli of Venice'), Crivelli seems to have worked chiefly in the March of Ancona, and especially in and near Ascoli Piceno.
 Only two pictures can be found today in Venice, both in the church of San Sebastiano.

 He painted in tempera only, despite the increasing popularity of oil painting during his lifetime, and on panels, though some of his paintings have been transferred to canvas.
 His predilection for decoratively punched gilded backgrounds is one of the marks of this conservative taste, in part imposed by his patrons.
 Of his early polyptychs, only one, the altarpiece from Ascoli Piceno, dated 1473, survives in its entirety in its original frame, and still in its original location (the city's Cathedral).
 All the others have been disassembled and their panels and predella scenes are divided among several museums.

 An amorphous band of contemporaries, imitators and followers, termed Crivelleschi, reflect to varying degrees aspects of his style.